-Where this convergence desynchronization and demassification becomes particularly interesting (and challenging) is where information becomes the commodity being personalized and disseminated at varying paces.
+Where this convergence of desynchronization and demassification becomes particularly interesting (and challenging) is where information becomes the commodity being personalized and disseminated at varying paces.

-Demassify: To cause (society or a social system) to become
+DEMASSIFY: To cause (society or a social system) to become

-Desynchronize: To disturb the synchronization of
+DESYNCHRONIZE: To disturb the synchronization of

 Even as entities like Niemen Lab and the Reynolds Institute put effort and funds toward repairing the declining public trust in media, open communication platforms (e.g., Twitter or Reddit) enable individuals and organizations to freely disseminate information and opinions – without pausing for confirmation of veracity.

 The sheer volume and cacophony position these channels to make as much (or more) impact on the spread of information as traditional, mainstream media.
-It’s a Pandora’s Box opened and given a megaphone – the observations and opinions of huge numbers of individuals spread in a way that’s largely uncontrollable for government, private organizations, fact checkers, or the media.
+It’s a Pandora’s Box opened and given a megaphone – the observations and opinions of huge numbers of individuals spread in a way that’s largely uncontrollable for government, private organizations, fact-checkers, or the media.

 Despite their best efforts, government and traditional media can’t keep up with the rate of change in the public conversation, even though they keep trying.
 Thousands of stories make it into the public discourse every day – much of it rife with fake or incorrect information.
 It feeds the suspicion about fake news, the cycle of discord, and the distrust of the media.

 The consequences of a prevailing distrust of mainstream media include theories and divisiveness spread by individuals and organizations across a host of media and social platforms.
 They include the breakdown and formation of groups and belief systems.
-We have yet to see the long-term impact of this undercurrent of disbelief and distrust, but spotting the day-to-day effects is as simple as turning on a news channel or twitter feed.
+We have yet to see the long-term impact of this undercurrent of disbelief and distrust, but spotting the day-to-day effects is as simple as turning on a news channel or Twitter feed.

 We know the situation.
 We understand the causes.
 What’s the solution?

-Fact checking approaches and technologies to address false information are not new, nor are they insufficient.
+Fact-checking approaches and technologies to address false information are not new, nor are they insufficient.
 Nonetheless, the need for a much more robust capability is evident.
-Most fact checking is pushed from the journalism and traditional news industry, which is slow and methodological relative to the unfettered pace of public discourse.
+Most fact-checking is pushed from the journalism and traditional news industry, which is slow and methodological relative to the unfettered pace of public discourse.

 The financial sector offers a superb model for how technology could restore trust and protect the news media.
 Banks and other financial institutions have adopted blockchain, Artificial Intelligence (AI), and related technologies to validate, secure, and employ sensitive data to build an ongoing ledger.
-What if we were to shift from advanced human-driven fact checking to a technology-driven system that can process massive amounts of facts without bias?
+What if we were to shift from advanced human-driven fact-checking to a technology-driven system that can process massive amounts of facts without bias?

 Blockchain technologies rely on demassified data, which is gathered and stored across thousands of locations, making it nearly impossible for any one person or entity to control it.
 AI can assist in pattern recognition to confirm the trustworthiness of a source.
 Combining these technologies could enable media to validate news and related information rapidly and confidently.

-Stepping Up to the Charge
+Stepping up to the charge

 Antithetical to social media-driven public information sharing, a centralized, data-driven, technologically objective source of factual information might alleviate discord and encourage thoughtful, productive discourse about how to work together to meet the needs of every individual.